Selection of Candidates

 Recruiting Managers are free to choose who undertakes an assignment in their department – Campus Jobs will not be involved in shortlisting or interviewing candidates.

 You must ensure that you have completed Recruitment and Selection training prior to reviewing any applications or completing interviews.
+We also advise that more than 1 person is involved in the shortlisting and interviewing process.

 All interviews must be proportionate to the role advertised.
 For a photocopying or data entry role, a short telephone interview would suffice.
 For roles with greater responsibility, for longer periods of time (for example, Student Demonstrator) a formal interview is required.
 This may involve a panel with two or more members.